Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 Residency is determined by the Student's Financial Services (SFS) Office.
 For information about how to apply and qualify for Colorado residency, please visit the SFS website at http://sfs.colostate.edu/residency/.

-Should I complete the CSU on-line application process before I send in my FWCB Pre-Application Packet?
+Should I complete the CSU on-line application process before I send in my FWCB application materials to an FWCB faculty member?

-What are the FWCB graduate program application deadlines?
+What are the FWCB Masters Plan A/B Ph.D. graduate program application deadlines?

 The FWCB graduate program accepts students thoughout the academic year.
 Because FWCB accepts students throughout the year, we do not have "set" deadlines to apply to the FWCB Graduate program.